 How to Book

 Booking online or through each company’s app is quick and easy.
 Simply type in your departure and arrival cities and the date(s) you want to travel and search.
 Choose the time and price that works best for you.
 Keep in mind, you may be charged a booking fee in addition to the cost of the trip.
 This is usually the equivalent of around US$2.
 Enter your name, email, and credit card details and your itinerary and tickets will be emailed to you.
-Some companies offer text tickets, e-tickets in their app, or the option to pick up tickets at your departure station.
-This is only for those few companies that still require you to physically print a ticket.
-Most just want to see the email you were sent and/or scan the barcode on your e-ticket.
+Most companies offer text tickets, e-tickets in their app, or the option to pick up tickets at your departure station.
+You may encounter one of the few companies that still require you to physically print a ticket, but most just want to see the email you were sent and/or scan the barcode on your e-ticket.

 What to Expect When Boarding

 The bus will probably only arrive 0-15 minutes before the scheduled departure time.
-If you are at a busy bus station, double check with gate your particular bus is departing from, especially if there are multiple companies doing the same route at similar times!
+If you are at a busy bus station, double-check witch gate your particular bus is departing from, especially if there are multiple companies doing the same route at similar times!
 Drivers have a schedule to keep to and so will probably board and depart quickly and efficiently.

 What to Expect for Amenities & Comfort

 Most long-distance buses these days offer free wifi.
-Of course, with 30+ fellow passengers trying to use the same signal on the move, it may or may not be fast enough to be truly usable.
+Of course, with 30+ fellow passengers trying to use the same cellular signal, it may or may not be fast enough to be truly usable.
 It is certainly a nice feature, but I wouldn’t rely on having it.
 Many buses also have an outlet or USB port at each seat so that you can charge your electronics.
 They should all have a bathroom available, though it might be dirty, smelly, or lacking in paper products… I recommend going in the station before you board.

 Overnight Bus Journeys

-Traveling by bus overnight is a great way to save money not only on the transportation, but it saves you paying for a night of accommodation.
+Traveling by bus overnight is a great way to save money not only on transportation, but it saves you paying for a night of accommodation.
 You may be relatively comfortable if the bus is not crowded and you can stretch out over 2 seats.
 If it’s full, however, sleeping in your seat may be a challenge.
-If you are able to sleep sitting up, this might be a great budget option for you!
+My “seat sleeper” travel “pillow” really helps when sleeping sitting up, though!
+If you are able to sleep upright, this might be a great budget option for you!

 Now that you know all about bus travel in Europe, I hope it will save you money and enable you to see and do more and have a fantastic travel experience!